Guide To Paying for Flight School

 Can you go to flight school with no money saved up?

 Financial aid is available for qualifying candidates.
-If you enter an undergraduate aviation program at an accredited college or university, you can submit a FAFSA.
+If you enter an undergraduate aviation program at an accredited college or university, you can fill out the FAFSA to see if you qualify for federal aid.
 Also, due to the current shortage of commercial pilots, several airlines have developed pilot training programs that place graduates in airline jobs.

 Do airlines pay for flight school and training?